DanDigits/GiTutorial/README.md

 ### Submitting (`add`)
 'new.txt' is currently denoted by red to note that it has been changed.
-Git however, does not know if this change is accidental or temporary, as if the file is currently being worked on, so it is simply noted through color.
+Git however, does not know if this change is accidental or temporary, such as if the file is currently being worked on, so it is simply noted through color.
 If the change is purposeful, mark the change by running
 ```
 git add <file name>